The UK has left the EU and as a result, the trading transition period ended at 11 p.m. on 31 December 2020.

 The total anticipated spend is also a key factor in order to ensure that the effort involved returns the expected benefits from a DPS arrangement.
 Whilst there is not a defined figure in ‘what constitutes large volumes of suppliers/transactions’ equally there is no minimum spend per annum criteria.
 It is worth noting, however, that in the case of smaller spend the effort required to implement a DPS may not payback against the intended benefits.

-Larger spend is a major consideration to focus on when considering whether or not to implement a DPS, and would certainly be advisable where the implementation is the first one within an organisation.
+Larger spend is a major consideration to focus on when considering whether to implement a DPS, and would certainly be advisable where the implementation is the first one within an organisation.

 There are also other factors that need to be looked at.
 For example, the option of collaboration in the instance where an individual organisation does not have the accumulative spend themselves.